adobe/helix-home/docs/observation/payload.md

 # Format of observation payload

 Notifications received by a source repository, such as GitHub, OneDrive, Google Drive, etc. have a provider specific format, e.g. OneDrive uses the format described on Microsoft's [docs](https://docs.microsoft.com/en-us/graph/api/driveitem-delta?view=graph-rest-1.0&tabs=http) site.
-When those notifications are received in the `onedrive-change-listener`, they get converted to a portable format before sent to the next stage, e.g.:
+When those notifications are received in the respective listener (e.g. `onedrive-change-listener` for OneDrive), they get converted to a portable format before sent to the next stage, e.g.:

 ```
 {